Immediate Announces New Integration With Visa Making Earned Wages Available to Workers in Real-Time

 Sep 16, 2020, 09:24 ET

 BIRMINGHAM, Ala., Sept.
-16, 2020 /PRNewswire/ -- Immediate, a financial wellness company, today announced a new integration with Visa that will allow hourly workers and users of its earned wage access services to receive requested funds directly onto an eligible debit card in real-time1 through Visa Direct, Visa's real-time push payments platform.
+16, 2020 /PRNewswire/ -- Immediate, a financial wellness company, today announced a new integration with Visa that will allow workers and users of its earned wage access services to receive requested funds directly onto an eligible debit card in real-time1 through Visa Direct, Visa's real-time push payments platform.
 Any eligible existing Visa debit card can be linked in the ImmediatePay app, enabling users to transfer and use money on the card in real-time.

 Immediate aims to improve the financial well-being of millions of Americans by providing on-demand access to earned wages, working directly with employers to make this benefit available to employees.
 Through Immediate's financial institution and the integration of Visa Direct, employees who use the service can now add a Visa debit card to their account, and can opt to receive funds on their debit card at any day or time including weekends and holidays, making earned wages quickly available for unexpected and emergency expenses.
 Funds can also be transferred directly to an individual's bank account or to a debit card provided by Immediate.